Puyodead1/ChunkSpawnerLimiter/README.md

 The server will need to be restarted or /reloaded for changes to take effect.

 ## Other Info
 CSL's original source code is available [here](https://github.com/Cyprias/ChunkSpawnerLimiter).
 The plugin was made due to NoLagg and CraftBukkitPlusPlus not being able to limit mob spawners per chunk.
-(NoLagg limits globally and CB++ only limits wild mobs)
+(NoLagg limits globally and CB++ only limits wild mobs).

+The SpigotMC resource can be found [here](https://www.spigotmc.org/resources/chunkspawnerlimiter.93337/).